textnow/Analytics-iOS/README.md

 ## Features

-✅  Event trackers wrapping any number of analytic tools
+✅  Event trackers wrapping any number of analytic tools.

-✅  Analytic events that are responsible for knowing the target tool(s) to track to
+✅  Analytic events that are responsible for knowing the target tool(s) to track to.

-✅  Analytic parameter types that are client defined to conform to any analytic tool
+✅  Analytic parameter types that are client defined to conform to any analytic tool.

-✅  Testable and mockable analytic core
+✅  Testable and mockable analytic core.

 ## Installation
 ### CocoaPods